a-nogikh/syzkaller/docs/syscall_descriptions_syntax.md

 ] [varlen]
 ```

 Syzkaller will always obey these restrictions.
-Specifically, it will select the
+During prog mutation and generation
-first union field whose condition is satisfied.
+it will select a random union field whose condition is satisfied.

 ### Expression syntax